kwchun0520/sql-compiler/README.md

 - Vite HMR provides instant feedback during development

 ## 📝 License

-This project is open source and available under standard licensing terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Usage
 - Left panel: paste or type your SQL (ReferenceSqlArea)